j2erp-justin-werth/RevmasterDragonfly-xplane12/README.md

 The [.gitignore](https://github.com/inholland-compolab/InhollandElectricDragonfly-xplane12/blob/master/.gitignore) file determines what files are synced.
 Now only the text-based files should be synced when cloning this repo to your personal pc.

-## Experimenting
+### Branch Rules
 The `master` branch is meant as a complete release.
-If you want to experiment on your own, create a fork with your own branch.
-That way you can work on a seperate version which can later be merged.
+This model has been tested and is stable (enough) for flight.
+This branch will have no direct pushed.

+The `Dev` branch is the working branch where the small changes accumulate.
+Developers branch off `dev`, test and merge back.